 Add Milk and Boil the Chai

-- Again raise the heat to high and bring it to come to a rolling boil.
-When the chai is done, there is a layer of milk cream on the top.
-Turn off the stove at this stage.Note:Â You can simmer it for longer until it reaches the desired consistency and color you prefer in your tea.
+- Increase the heat to high and bring the chai to a rolling boil once more.
+When the chai is ready, a layer of milk cream will form on top.
+Turn off the stove at this point.Note:Â You can simmer it for a longer time if you prefer a thicker consistency or a deeper color in your tea.

 Strain and Serve